soup and rice cake

 A small bunch of fresh minced Flat leaf Italian parsley.
 I used organic parsley from A Way Of Life Farm.
 Available in Charlotte at the Charlotte Regional Farmers Market.

 One small wedge of Chapel Hill Creamery Hickory Grove cheese, thin sliced into rectangles.
-Available in Charlotte at Whole Foods on Fairview Road and at Orrman’s Cheese Shop in Uptown Charlotte at 7th Street Market.
+You will find this delicious local cheese and others like it available at Orrman’s Cheese Shop in Uptown Charlotte at 7th Street Market.

 Bring salted water to a boil.
 Add the Carolina Gold Rice rice and stir once.
 Return the pot to a boil; add the bay leaves.
 Reduce heat to a simmer; cover and cook for 15 minutes.